roca-tax/roca-tax-website/content/contact/_index.md

 ## Frequently Asked Questions

 ### How long does it take to prepare my taxes?
-Time varies by complexity, but most individual returns are completed in 1-2 weeks.
+Time varies by complexity, but most individual returns are completed within 2 weeks.

 ### Do you offer virtual services?
 Yes, we provide virtual consultations and remote services for existing clients.